AliceLR/megazeux/scripts/deps/README.md

 | `ppc`     | 3.2.6	| 10.4u		| 10.4		| 2.0.3		| Last SDK to target PPC
 | `ppc64`   | 3.2.6	| 10.5		| 10.5		| 2.0.3		| Last SDK to target PPC

+NOTE: XcodeLegacy will replace the current Xcode ld with a wrapper that reroutes all PowerPC and <=10.6 usage to the Xcode 3.2.6 ld.
+This script will be located at /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/ld and the check that redirects <=10.6 needs to be changed to <=10.5 instead.
+Otherwise, linking i686 and x86_64 binaries will fail because ld doesn't understand the .tbd files in newer SDKs.

 Builds the following libraries: zlib, libpng, libogg, libvorbis, libSDL, libSDL2.

 ```sh